Stamp Duty Calculator For Residential Buy to Let Property

 The rationale behind the Higher SDLT Rate: The introduction of the higher SDLT rate for corporate bodies and non-natural persons was implemented to discourage the use of these entities for tax avoidance purposes.
 By subjecting such purchases to a higher tax rate, the government aims to ensure fairness in the housing market and deter the practice of purchasing high-value properties through these structures.

-Please note that the below Stamp Duty calculator does not take the Corporate Bodies and Non-Natural Persons: 15% rate into account.
+Please note that the stamp duty calculator on this page does not take the corporate bodies and non-natural persons: 15% rate into account.

 What is a SDLT calculator?